 Please note that your employer does not have to pay you while you are on parent’s leave, although some employers may ‘top-up’ your parent’s leave.
 If you qualify for Parent’s Benefit, you will get €245 each week.

 Changes to parent's leave were announced in Budget 2021:

 - The current 2 weeks' parent’s leave will increase to 5 weeks for each parent

 - The current 2 weeks’ Parent’s Benefit will increase to 5 weeks for each parent (if you qualify)

 - You will be able to take parent's leave during the first 2 years of your child's life (or 2 years from adoption)

 What is the difference between parental leave and parent’s leave?

 Parental leave entitles parents to take unpaid leave from work to spend time looking after their children.
-Currently both parents can take up to 22 weeks parental leave and from 1 September 2020, this will increase to 26 weeks.
+Since 1 September 2020, both parents can take up to 26 weeks parental leave.
 You can get more information in our document on parental leave.

 Parent’s leave is specifically for parents during the child’s first year.